dsperac/consensys-remittance/README.md

 # Remittance Contract

-Enables release of funds to a third party when provided correct passwords.
+Enables release of funds to a third party correct passwords are provided.

 Two contract versions included:
 * SplitterAlice where Alice is the owner of the contract and takes a fixed percentage as a fee.